end2endzone/win32Arduino/README.md

   ASSERT_FALSE(result);
   ASSERT_EQ(MAX_WAIT_TIME, elapsed);

-  //configure win32Arduino library properly. static const uint32_t BUTTON_DELAY_TIME = 2000; //ms
+  //configure win32Arduino library to push a button in 2000 ms. static const uint32_t BUTTON_DELAY_TIME = 2000; //ms
-  uint32_t buttonPressTime = millis() + BUTTON_DELAY_TIME; //in 2000 ms, the button pin will go HIGH
+  uint32_t buttonPressTime = millis() + BUTTON_DELAY_TIME;
-  attachMillisecondsCallback(buttonPressTime, simulatePinHighISR);
+  attachMillisecondsCallback(buttonPressTime, simulatePinHighISR); //in 2000 ms, the button pin will go HIGH

   //run the function again...
   //assert that function is interrupted when a button is pressed